ADAMOUMOU/CitroFlex3ds/README.md

 CitroFlex3DS is a lightweight game engine designed specifically for Nintendo 3DS homebrew development.
 It provides a simple framework for creating games and applications.

+> [!WARNING]
+> Note that this is in a very early stage and not all modules are working so I do not recommand testing it on real hardware but feel free to help me if you want :hugs:

 ## Features

 - **Scene Management**: Scene based architecture